boxdiff/boxdiff/README.md

 A simple, dependency free, Python script that gives you a "diff" of your box by showing you what was added, removed, or changed.
 It outputs the results to html.
 It just executes several powershell commands and directory listings.
+Tested on Windows 11.
+Other platforms not supported.

 It's designed, and meant to remain, simple and easy to maintain long term.
 No dependencies, no gui.
 Feel free to fork if you need major changes.